 Contents and stock

-Certain types of businesses retain a lot of stock on-site.
+Certain types of businesses retain a lot of stock on-site, thus need a stock insurance policy or a comprehensive business contents insurance policy to mitigate risk.
 This type of cover provides up to £50,000 of cover for the cost of replacing equipment, furnishings, or food and drink that is damaged or stolen.
 For example, if you run a crafts business from your home, this policy could be ideal for you.

 Goods in transit